Nepal Travel Guide

 Kathmandu Valley

-Its capital city boasts ancient traditions with a hint of modernity.
-Besides the globally famous Durbar Square courtyard, venture through secret courtyards with secret shrines and local markets.
+The city boasts ancient traditions with a hint of modernity.
+Besides the globally famous Durbar Square courtyard, a Nepal travel guide can also point out hidden gems, like secret shrines and local markets.
 Swayambhunath (Monkey Temple) offers city vistas with a mix of Buddhist and Hindu iconography.
 Pashupatinath riverbank temples reveal Hindu cremations.
-Artists’ workshops, where metal sculptures are still crafted with centuries-old transmitted skills, remain concealed behind Patan streets.
-Bhaktapur’s well-preserved medieval center features Newari architecture and craftsmanship at their finest.
+Artists' workshops, where metal sculptures are still crafted with centuries-old transmitted skills, remain concealed behind Patan streets.
+Bhaktapur's well-preserved medieval center features Newari architecture and craftsmanship at their finest.

 Pokhara